Navigating ARC-AGI: From Zero to One

 - Contextual Rule Application: Tasks where the correct rule to apply depends on the specific context within the grid, moving beyond superficial global patterns.

-Feature | ARC-AGI-1 | ARC-AGI-2 | Rationale for Change |
+| Feature | ARC-AGI-1 | ARC-AGI-2 | ARC-AGI-3 |

 The ARC-AGI Ecosystem: Datasets and Evaluation